hadiamjad/Huffman-Codes/README.md

 # Huffman-Codes in C++
 In this I have build a file compression algorithm that uses binary trees and min binary heaps (priority queues).
-Your program will allow the user to compress and decompress files using the standard Huffman algorithm for encoding and decoding.
-I have also implemented my own hash table, which you’ll then use in implementing the Huffman encoding.
+My program will allow the user to compress and decompress files using the standard Huffman algorithm for encoding and decoding.
+I have also implemented my own hash table, which will be used in implementing the Huffman encoding.

 # Step by Step Guide
 The first step is to count the frequency of occurrence of each character (including space, punctuation marks